Amalia Post: Biography

 Amalia Barney Simons was born in Johnson, Vermont, January 30, 1826.
 Her ancestors were prominent in early American history, one of them, Thomas Chittenden, being the first Governor of Vermont, and several were officers in the Revolutionary War and in the American army and navy in the War of 1812.
 Her parents were William Simons and Amalia Barney, of Johnson.

 In 1855, in Lexington, Michigan, she married Walker T. Nichols.
 But the marriage did not last.
 After he deserted her twice, the second time with another woman, she divorced him.

 In 1864, in Chicago, 1864, she married Morton Everel Post, and with her husband crossed the Great Plains in 1866, settling in Denver, Colorado, and moving to Cheyenne, Wyoming, in 1867, where they lived subsequently.

 Her life in Wyoming was closely identified with the story of obtaining and maintaining equal political rights for Wyoming women, and to her, perhaps more than to any other individual, is due the fact that the women of Wyoming received the right of suffrage.
 In 1869, the first legislature of Wyoming Territory granted to women the right to vote.
 The movement was an experimental one, and few expected that the women of the Territory would avail themselves of the privileges granted by the law.
 That the movement was a success and became a permanent feature of Wyoming's political history was due to the wise use of its privileges by the educated and cultured women of the Territory.
 Without lessening the respect in which they were held, Post and other prominent women quietly assumed their political privileges and duties.

 Post was for four years a member of the Territorial Central Committee of the Republican party.
-Several times, she served on juries, and she was foreman of a jury composed of six men and six women, before which the first legal conviction for murder was had in the Territory.
+Several times, she served on juries, and she was foreman of a jury composed of six men and six women, before which the first legal conviction for murder was passed in the Territory.
 In 1871, she was a delegate to the Woman's National Convention in Washington, D.C., and before an audience of 5,000 people in Lincoln Hall, she told of woman's emancipation in Wyoming.